 I also found a local organic co-op that deliverers fresh produce every week.
-This has made life easier but also forced me to figure out what the hell to do with rutabaga.
+This has made life easier but also forced me to figure out what the eff to do with rutabaga.

-Day 36: We went out to a bar with friends to watch some boxing match I don’t give a crap about.
+Day 36: We went out to a bar with friends to watching some boxing match I don’t give a crap about.
 Michael’s friend ordered wings.
 That was hard.

 He had flatbread pizza and I had fried mushrooms.
 Definitely not vegan but my goal for this six weeks was to avoid meat.

 Day 37: Michael wanted to go to the bar to watch football.
 I didn’t want to be surrounded by dancing chicken wings so I offered to make snacks we could eat.
 Guacamole and vegan chili!